uvartak-okta/draft-ietf-scim-roles-entitlements/draft-ietf-scim-roles-entitlements.md

 In order to allow for SCIM clients to reduce predictable errors when interacting with SCIM service providers, this document aims to provide a method for SCIM service providers to provide data on what roles and/or entitlements are available so that SCIM clients can consume this data to more efficiently manage resources between directories.

+### Consuming Roles and Entitlements with SCIM Clients

+When a SCIM service provider publishes role and entitlement definitions, SCIM clients can consume them efficiently.
+The process generally follows these steps:

+1. Check Provider Support: Check the [ServiceProviderConfig Extension](#serviceproviderconfig-extension) for support for roles and entitlements.
+2. Discover ResourceTypes: Query the /ResourceTypes endpoint to discover which standard and custom role and entitlement [resource types](#resource-type-representation) are supported.
+3. Discover schemas for ResourceTypes: Fetch the corresponding [schemas](#schema-samples) from the /Schemas endpoint, matching them with the ResourceType URNs.
+4. Consume [resource-specific endpoints](#sample-roles-and-entitlements-resource-endpoints) to retrieve the actual supported values for these defined resource types.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}